There are a number of ways to undo changes you commit into a git repository, it depends on what exactly you want to change or undo and how.

 Undo all local changes and reset to remote

 The following command can be helpful if something happens with your local repository, or you want to do a full reset for your local repository and match it to the remote.
-It removes all your changes and pulls latest changes from remote origin.
+It removes all your changes and pulls the latest changes from remote origin.

 git reset --hard origin/master